 The bootres.dll is a system-critical OS file of size 90 KB approximately located in the Windows folder.
 It is a part of the Boot Resource Library and plays an important part in ensuring that the computer boots correctly.

 If it gets corrupted, the computer may fail to boot and you may receive an error message – bootres.dll is corrupt.

 If your bootres.dll is corrupt here are a few things you could try to fix the problem.

 If your computer is booting automatically to the Automatic Repair screen, the you may click on that option to run Automatic Repair.

 If it does not, then to access and run Automatic Repair manually, you need to boot into Advanced Startup options.
 When in Advanced Options, you can:

 - Access the Command Prompt

 - Use System Image Recovery to restore Windows from a Factory image.

 If Automatic Repair fails, you may try a System Restore or use the Command Prompt to carry out some other steps mentioned below.

-1] Run System File Checker in Safe Mode as it could give better results.
-This post shows how to boot Windows 10 in Safe Mode.
-The safest way to fix DLL file missing or corrupted errors thrown up by your Windows operating system, would be to run the built-in System File Checker, which will replace missing or corrupted system files.
+The safest way to fix DLL file missing or corrupted errors thrown up by your Windows operating system would be to run the built-in System File Checker, which will replace missing or corrupted system files.